What is an AFO?

 - Any part of the body covered by the orthosis should be washed daily with warm water and mild soap.

-- Be sure to clean the bottoms of your feet and between your toes to eliminate bacteria and dirt collection.
+- Be sure to clean the bottoms of your feet and between your toes to remove bacteria and dirt.

 - Your body should be completely dry before wearing your orthosis.